3-4 point, high approach, inside contact

 The most typical joseki when playing as the solid connection is shown here.
 In this diagram, may also make a three-space extension at a instead.
 See 3-4 point, high approach, inside contact, solid connection for more.

-The most typical joseki when playing as the hanging connection is shown here.
+White playing as the hanging connection allows or aims for extending a line further to at the expense of the circled weaknesses in the shape.
 See 3-4 point, high approach, inside contact, hanging connection for more.